WFBQ

 WFBQ (94.7 FM, "Q95") is a radio station in Indianapolis, Indiana, United States, owned by iHeartMedia.
 The studios are located at 6161 Fall Creek Road on the northeast side of Indianapolis.
 The transmitter and antenna are located on the northwest side of Indianapolis.
 It is the flagship station of the popular nationally syndicated program The Bob & Tom Show.

 History

-WFBQ began operation as WFBM-FM in 1955 as the sister station to WFBM (now WNDE) and WFBM-TV (now WRTV).
+WFBQ began operation as WFBM-FM on November 19, 1959, as the sister station to WFBM (now WNDE) and WFBM-TV (now WRTV).

-In 1957, all three WFBM stations were sold to Time-Life, Inc. In 1961, the two WFBM radio stations were sold to Fischer Communications, who also owned WAZY/WAZY-FM in Lafayette and WGBF/WGBF-FM in Evansville.
+In 1961, the two WFBM radio stations were sold to Fischer Communications, who also owned WAZY/WAZY-FM in Lafayette and WGBF/WGBF-FM in Evansville.
 In 1972, WFBM-TV became WRTV.
 In August 1973, WFBM became the Top 40 WNDE.
 WFBM-FM had become Oldies-formatted WFBQ earlier that same year.
 One year later, WFBQ was rebranded as "Rockin' Stereo!" (the FM Top 40 counterpart to AM sister WNDE) using an automation package called "Stereo Rock" produced by TM Productions of Dallas.
 On Valentine's Day, 1978, "Rockin' Stereo!" was dropped in favor of an AOR format and live DJs.

 One popular afternoon jock who had significant ties to the Indianapolis area was Jimmy "Mad Dog" Matis.